JValtteri/qure/README.md

 - This project is not ready to deploy at this time.
 ```

-Once production ready, the idea is to automatically package a release, likely a docker image for the entire thing.
+Automatically build dockers are provided:

+There's a [`docker-compose.yml`](./docker-compose.yml) file for setting up a production

+There are two docker image variants:
+- `ghcr.io/JValtteri/qure:latest`
+- `ghcr.io/JValtteri/qure:dev`

+`latest` is the newest stable **release**, intended for production use. `dev` is the tip of the main branch, which - following proper practices - should be stable, but is intended as deployment test prior to proper release.

-[Documentation](./doc), containing instructions for deploying, configuring and using the system will be in [`doc/`](./doc) folder
+[Documentation](./doc), containing instructions for deploying, configuring and using the system will be in [`doc/`](./doc) folder.

 ## Copyright Notice